Podiatrist, Perform Podiatry

-“I’m now working as a podiatrist at Vital Feet Podiatry in Tauranga.
+“I’m now working as a podiatrist at Perform Podiatry in Remuera.
 What I love most about this career is the satisfaction whenever I see my patients walk on Cloud 9!
 I also enjoy taking part in lovely conversations during each podiatry session.”

 She would highly recommend a career in podiatry to others.

 “Podiatry is a very diverse career, and you can work in a field you’re passionate about.”